This is it. This is the one.

 Last spring, just as it was becoming apparent that quarantine was not going to be an easy-breezy two weeks to flatten the curve (y’all remember that one?) but might well last (as my innocent brain thought then) into summer, well just then I up and announced to my kiddos that mamma wanted to play a video game.
 Just like I always used to.

 Just like I always used to when I owned a Super Nintendo.

 So my daughter Traveler (totally her real name, and her middle name is Videogame Matchmaker) said she would do game discovery research for me, and I should wait, not buy, just wait, don’t buy… and then suddenly it was Mother’s Day.
 And lo!
 Let the other mothers sport their rigatoni necklaces, let them water their pink carnations and drink from their Best Mom mugs.
 I got a six-week, all-expenses-paid vacation to beautiful Erdrea!
 (That’s the DQ11 world, y’all.)

 And Erdrea IS beautiful.
 And exciting and varied.
 And it is massive.

 Dragon Quest XI is a turn-based fantasy RPG filled to the brim with cozy familiar goodness: you have your hero, your band of fast friends, your world in peril, your interesting dungeons, your confrontation with the forces of evil.

 And I found surprises and mysteries and quests everywhere, and there were backstories and side stories and hidden identities and twists and reversals of fortune, and more, in a story that spanned multiple locations and which unfolded over a hundred and twenty real-world hours.
 So what I’m trying to say is, this game is B.I.G.

 And the graphics are beautiful.

-And I befriended the best cast of characters I ever have met in any game.
+And I befriended the best cast of characters I have ever met in a game.